m4ud3th/portfolio-sem-4/professional-portfolio/README.md

 ### Tables

 - **profiles**: User profile information
-- **projects**: Portfolio projects with images, descriptions, and links
+- **projects**: Portfolio projects with images, descriptions, technologies, and links
+- **about_me**: Editable about page content (paragraphs and skills)

 ### Row Level Security

-- Users can only manage their own projects
+- Users can only manage their own content (projects and about page)
-- Public read access for displaying projects
+- Public read access for all content display
 - Secure authentication with automatic profile creation

 ## Usage